stolostron/rhacm-docs/manage_cluster/upgrade.md

 To upgrade your cluster, complete the following steps:

 1. From the navigation menu, navigate to **Automate infrastructure** > **Clusters**.
-If an upgrade is available, it is shown in the *Installed version* column.
+If an upgrade is available, it is shown in the *Distribution version* column.

-2. Select the clusters that you want to upgrade. **Remember:** A cluster must be in *Ready* state, and must be a Red Hat OpenShift Container Platform clsuter to be upgraded with the console.
+2. Select the clusters that you want to upgrade. **Remember:** A cluster must be in *Ready* state, and must be a Red Hat OpenShift Container Platform cluster to be upgraded with the console.

 3. Select **Upgrade**.